algorand/conduit/docs/tutorials/IndexerWriter.md

 Review the inline documentation in `conduit.yml` and decide if there are any other settings you would like to update.

-At this point you may start conduit with:
+At this point you may start Conduit with:
 ```bash
 ./conduit -d conduit_data
 ```